zephyrproject-rtos/zephyr/doc/collaboration/documentation/language.rst

 Tejada Instruments' calculators

-In many cases, it is actually best to avoid the possessive form altogether for s-ending singular possessives, such as for company names and use the company name as a nonpossessive modifier instead:
+In many cases, it is best to avoid the possessive form altogether for singular possessives that already end in s, such as for company names.
+Use the company name as a nonpossessive modifier instead:

 Traktronix oscilloscopes
 Tejada Instruments calculators